slipwayhq/slipway_docs/docs/guides/secrests-and-hashed-api-keys.md

 This does mean that __if you generate your own API keys you must ensure they are sufficiently long and random__.

 Using an API key of `hunter2` is a very bad idea.

-This is why the `slipway serve . add-api-key` command does not have the option of passing in an API key, and always generates a secure key for you.
 :::

 :::info